Please click here to help David McMurrey pay for web hosting:

 Online Technical Writing will remain free.

 Peer reviewing (also called peer-editing) means people getting together to read, comment on, and recommend improvements on each other's work.
-Peer-reviewing is a good way to become a better writer because it provides experience in looking critically at writing.
-Peer reviewing is also important in team writing: it's how individual team members review each other's drafts of the writing project.
+Peer-reviewing is a good way to become a better writer: it provides experience in looking critically at writing.
+Peer reviewing is also a great way tm improve writing projects.

 Team writing, as its name indicates, means people getting together to plan, write, and revise writing projects as a group, or team.
 Another name for this practice is collaborative writing—collaborative writing that is out in the open rather than under cover (where it is known as plagiarism).